neicnordic/GRSworkflow/README.md

 # GRSworkflow for use case 1.1
+This workflow is developed by Dr. Yi Lu (lu.yi@ki.se) and Oskar Vidarsson (oskar.vidarsson@uib.no).
+Please contact us with any questions.

 Conceptual representation of the workflow that assumes two input files for step 1 and three input files for step 2.
 The third step is a nested loop that combines the output from the first file from step 1 with each output from step 2, and this is repeated for each output file from step 1 as shown in the image.
 ![Image of workflow](https://raw.githubusercontent.com/neicnordic/GRSworkflow/optimized/.GRSworkflowDAG.png)